 The Position your Child Plays in the Team

-The cost of an NFL helmet may vary based on whether it’s used for a defensive or offensive position.
+The cost of a football helmet may vary based on whether it’s used for a defensive or offensive position.
 For example, if your youngster is a linebacker or cornerback, they need a helmet with a closed cage facemask.
 Because such positions are prone to helmet-to-helmet or helmet-to-body hits and tackles, they need maximum protection on the face without limiting their field of vision.

 This content was originally published on headsdontbounce.com.
 If it appears on another website, it is a violation of the copyright owned by headsdontbounce.com.